jgillick/ThunderPack/examples/ChibiOS/common/README.md

-# Shared Build Files
+# Common Build Files

 These files are shared by all ChibiOS examples and used to build the binary code.
-You should not need to make any changes to these files, unless you know what you're doing.
+The only files you might need to change are the ones in the `conf` directory.